Learn about the patient advocate career path and the role it plays in navigating patients through the health care system.

 Reading medical charts, bills, and documents

-As a patient advocate, you might answer questions like: how to travel between appointments, how to find a different doctor or hospital for a second opinion, diagnoses and treatment information, how to pay for their medical care, and general support if they feel lonely or sad.
+As a patient advocate, you might answer questions like: how to travel between appointments, how to find a different doctor or hospital for a second opinion, what are the diagnosis and treatment options, or how to pay for medical care.
+Or, you might simply offer general support if the patient feels lonely or sad.

-According to Glassdoor, a patient advocate makes, on average, a total salary of about $45,447 a year [1].
-The US Bureau of Labor Statistics predicts all health care careers will grow at a rate of 13 percent between 2021 and 2031 due to increased demand for health care services by the Baby Boomer generation [2].
-With so many people requiring even more health care, the need for patient advocates should also grow.
+According to Glassdoor, a patient advocate in the US makes an average total salary of about $45,138 a year [1].
+The US Bureau of Labor Statistics (BLS) predicts all health care careers will grow much faster than average between 2023 and 2033 due to employment growth and the need to replace workers who leave occupations permanently [2].
+With so many people requiring even more health care, it is likely that the need for patient advocates should also grow.

 Patient advocates can find jobs in numerous locations, from small businesses to hospitals.
 As the health care system grows more complicated and the American population ages, the need for patient advocates is likely to increase.
-Here's where you'll find patient advocate jobs:
+If you are looking for a role as a patient advocate, consider one of these industries::

 Hospitals: Hospitals typically keep patient advocates on staff.
 They are available to all patients during a hospital stay and then remain in contact for a time after discharge.